Home / Resume / Hospitality / Hotel (No Experience)

 Key skills to include

-Even without hotel experience, these transferable skills are valued by hospitality employers:
+Even without hotel experience, these are valued by hospitality employers.
+The list blends transferable strengths with front office tools from real job postings:

 Cash Handling